Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 Q2.
 What do you think is the colour of ‘sour cream’?
 Why do you think the poet has used this expression to describe the classroom walls?

-Ans: The colour of ‘sour cream’ is dull off-white or yellowish.
-The poet uses this image to symbolize the bleakness and decay in the environment of the classroom.
-It reflects the lifeless, depressing condition of the slum children\’s education system.
+‘Sour cream’ is a dull, off-white or yellowish colour.
+The poet uses this expression to convey the neglect and decay in the classroom.
+It reflects the dreariness and lifelessness of the slum children’s learning environment.

 Q3.
 The walls of the classroom are decorated with the pictures of ‘Shakespeare’, ‘buildings with domes’, ‘world maps’ and beautiful valleys.
 How do these contrast with the world of these children?